-The vagus nerve is born in the cranial box, exactly in the spinal cord, and falls into the neck developing on two branches and reaching the abdomen passing through the various organs along the path.
+The vagus nerve starts in the cranial box, exactly in the spinal cord, and falls into the neck developing in two branches and reaching the abdomen passing through various organs on its way.

-To understand the link between the vagus nerve and anxiety we need to understand that the nervous system is made up of two “opposite” systems that constantly send information to the brain.
+To understand the link between the vagus nerve and anxiety we need to know that the nervous system is made up of two “opposite” systems that constantly send information to the brain.

 The sympathetic nervous system prepares us for action, so it mainly feeds hormones like adrenaline and cortisol.
 The parasympathetic nervous system intervenes in rest and relaxation.

 In practice, both systems work as accelerator and decelerator.
-The sympathetic nervous system accelerates and activates us as the parasympathetic nervous system helps us relax and reduce the speed, so it uses neurotransmitters such as acetylcholine, which decreases the heart rate and blood pressure so that the organs work slower.
+The sympathetic nervous system accelerates and activates us as the parasympathetic nervous system helps us relax and reduce the speed, so it uses neurotransmitters such as acetylcholine, which decreases the heart rate and blood pressure for the organs to function slower.

 The functions of the vagus nerve